 We had held down the fort of single people, a space free of pancakes, hot chocolate, snowball fights and puzzles.
 We stayed warm under the glint of fluorescent lights and stared out of aluminum framed office windows waiting for the storm to abate–so that we could scurry home to frozen dinners and chilled beer.

 She’s here.
 The child I could have been a mother of.
 Kinda.
 Sorta.

-When James and Kris approached me jokingly (but really not) about giving them an extra egg, I laughed it off–I was too old to be in the business of donating eggs.
+When James and Kris approached me jokingly (but really not) about sharing them my eggs, I laughed it off–I was too old to be in the business of donating eggs.
 But of course I dwelled on it for weeks on end reading extensively about the bioethics of fertility medicine.
 As close as I was to them, and as alluring it was to pass on my genes without financial or legal responsibility, ultimately, I decided it wasn’t the right decision for me.

 When I saw my bestie last year, I sensed something was off.
 Three months later she would disclose she was in New York (Connecticut) not for a business meeting, but to have fertilized eggs of James and Kris (surrogate egg donor) implanted.
 Intellectually I knew she was telling me as early as she could, but I still had to work through the feeling of not being privy to the intimate arrangement of my very good friends.

 Thankfully, I came around quickly enough and was part of the support network of the unconventional pregnancy.
 When the bestie needed to vent because a gay man was still not a woman and didn’t quite appreciate the physical sacrifice she was undertaking, I was there.
 (Not that I really know what it’s like to be pregnant, but I pretended.)